Shekosh (woreda)

 Shekosh is a woreda in the Somali Region of Ethiopia, part of the Korahe region.
 It is bordered on the southeast by Kebri Dahar, on the west by the Fiq Zone, and on the north by the Degehabur Zone.
-The major town in Shekosh district is Wijiwaaji; the district also includes other villages such as Goomaar, Biyoley, Radooyo, Geladid and Garrigo,an.
+The major town in Shekosh district is Wijiwaaji; the district also includes other villages such as Goomaar, Biyoley, Radooyo, Geladid and Geringon.

 The only perennial river in Shekosh is the Fafen with large valley good for farming.
 Constructed a 106-kilometer asphalt road between the town of Shekosh and Degehabur was started by March 2009, now is in use.
 Local inhabitants constitute half of the 1,100 workers employed by the project.

 Demographics

 Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), this district has a total population of 48,879, of whom 26,150 are men and 22,729 women.
 While 4,083 or 8.35% are urban inhabitants, a further 30,394 or 62.18% are pastoralists.
 99.32% of the population said they were Muslim.

 The 1997 national census reported a total population for this woreda of 24,874, of whom 14,136 were men and 10,738 were women; 3,792 or 15.24% of its population were urban dwellers.
 The largest ethnic group reported in Shekosh was the Somali people (99.92%). the main inhabitants are Somali.